 By: Malati Siniah

-While we loved the heartwarming Mother’s Day ads by our favourite brands we found a unique Mother’s Day campaign which gave an interesting twist to a vulgar local slang word.
+While we loved the heartwarming Mother’s Day ads we spotted by our favourite brands we spotted a unique Mother’s Day campaign which gave an interesting twist to a vulgar local slang word.

 Can you share a bit more on this initiative, what spurred the agency to launch this?